 Intervention strategy Description

 Change of course A student may transfer to a suitable alternative

 course as part of an intervention strategy.

 Administration Manager must be notified as

 student will be required to complete new

 application and receive a new Offer of enrolment

 and sign a new Enrolment Acceptance

 Agreement.
 Administration Manager will then

 cancel the original CoE and issue a new CoE.

 English Language Support Students requiring assistance with English

 language support may be directed to a suitably

 qualified Teacher or a partnering ELICOS college.

 Students can receive assistance in:

 Grammar

-Oral
+• Oral

 Formatting

 Research skills presentations

 Presentations

 Concurrently with their normal studies.

-Mentoring Receiving mentoring is a strategy aimed at increasing a Students' knowledge and skills in:
+Mentoring Receiving mentoring is a strategy aimed at

-Reassessment Students are eligible for re-assessment at any time during the term provided whether they have received a Not Yet Competent (NYC) outcome despite of making a genuine attempt at the assessment when initially submitted within the due dates provided or have missed the due date for some inevitable circumstances.
+increasing a Students' knowledge and skills in:

+Understanding assessment task

+requirements

+Delivering presentations

+Submitting assessment tasks

+Organising their time

+Assessment task presentation

+Report writing

+A unit of competency

+The mentoring may be conducted by a Trainer or

+where relevant another Student.

+Reassessment Students are eligible for re-assessment at any

+time during the term provided whether they

+have received a Not Yet Competent (NYC)

+outcome despite of making a genuine attempt at

+the assessment when initially submitted within